Do Small Dogs Need Different Food?

 Pregnant dogs have awesomely large nutrition requirements (no, not pickles and ice cream).
 Complete and balanced puppy food can give pregnant and lactating dogs the extra nutrients they need.

 Less active dogs, or dogs that have been neutered or spayed, are prone to weight gain.
-Controlling your dog’s weight is an essential step toward protecting against complications of excess weight, such as diabetes or joint health problems.
+Controlling your dog’s weight is an essential step toward protecting against excess weight complications, such as diabetes or joint health problems.
 If you do use a weight-control food, look for these ingredients:

 - A reduced fat level that still offers essential nutrients for skin and coat health.